benbeaninc/SampleGridzGraph/README.md

 The idea was to reduce redundancy for developers to repeat rewrite code which can be handled by a framework.
 This framework reduce development time from days to minutes which allows developers to focus on more intense work.

+In the sample file provided is the code to auto generate the parameters for chart.js based on the configuration given.

 The sample configuration file is located at src/sample/ApiStats.php.